EGI-Federation/documentation/content/en/internal/configuration-database/api/_index.md

 - The [Write API](https://gocdb.github.io/api/write/)

 The **Read API** provides programmatic access to the data.
-Access to some information (security/critical, personal details, otherwise sensitive info) is restricted, more details are available in the section about [data protection levels](https://gocdb.github.io/api/read/#data-protection-levels).
+Access to some information (security/critical, personal details, otherwise sensitive information) is restricted, more details are available in the section about [data protection levels](https://gocdb.github.io/api/read/#data-protection-levels).

 The **Write API** provides limited functionality to add, update, and delete